 Warmer weather is here!
 But are customers’ HVAC systems ready for it?

-Installation is just one part of the HVAC technician’s job.
+Installation is just one part of an HVAC technician’s job.
 HVAC maintenance is an equally important part.

 Once you finish your HVAC program and start working in the field, expect to find yourself paying service calls to your customers for spring HVAC checkups.